logzio/logz-docs/_source/user-guide/archive-and-restore/index.md

   - imnotashrimp
 ---

+Archiving provides a cost-effective solution for long-term storage of logs that don't need to be instantly searchable.

-You can configure Logz.io to archive logs to an AWS S3 bucket or a Microsoft Azure Storage container.
+You can configure Logz.io to archive logs to an AWS S3 bucket or a Microsoft Azure Storage account.

 Logz.io will continuously archive your logs as they come in - and you will be able to restore data after it "rolls off the index" and is no longer available in Kibana.
 This can help you control your spending and keep your costs down by shortening your retention period.